UX

 Moreover, the text on a button should be visible immediately.
 If your visitors don’t understand what’s written on the button, why would they bother clicking on it?

-Poorly designed buttons could hurt your conversation rates.
+Poorly designed buttons could hurt your conversion rates.

 Here is an example of it.